Not getting responses to your emails is frustrating. Here are some tips for how to get people to read and respond to your emails

 Shorter emails are more likely to get a response than longer emails, and the response also comes faster.
 But don’t make it too short.
 Research has found that emails between 50 and 125 words had the best response rates at just above 50%, compared with longer or shorter ones.

 Track your emails to see who is opening them and who isn’t.
 Then you can follow up accordingly.
 Hubspot offers an email extension that allows you to see who has and has not opened them.
 It sends you real-time updates as soon as someone opens it or clicks a link in the email.
 There is a free version and a paid version.

 With this information, you can tailor your efforts a little better.
 I would not tell anyone you are using this software – someone once did this to me and I thought it was weird.
 They said “I saw you opened my email, so thought I’d follow up…” — but if you see someone has not opened it, you can recheck the address, or if they open it once vs seven times, this might affect how enthusiastic you are in your follow up.

-I may follow up more aggressively when I know someone has opened an email several times, for example.
+I may follow up more aggressively when I know someone has opened an email several times.

 Do follow up.
 Do this between one and three times and don’t worry too much about annoying people.
 If they want to reply to you, they will, and if they don’t, they might send a “thanks but no thanks” after you send a second message and remind them you’re waiting.

 What is unlikely to happen is that they are planning to reply but then they change their mind because you sent a follow-up.
 Like, “I was going to reply, but they sent another email, so now I’m not.”
 People seem to worry about this a lot and it’s not worth it.

 Just say you’re checking to see if they received your email because you’re worried it got lost (even if you know it didn’t get lost) and briefly reiterate your query.